Skip to content

 Answer: Percussion.
 Hammers strike the strings when you press a key.
 That makes it a struck-string instrument.
 The Hornbostel-Sachs system puts it under percussion.
 A harpsichord plucks the strings, so it goes in a different group.
 By the same rule, a dulcimer (hit with small hammers) is percussion.
 A guitar is not.

-Your gut says string.
-The hammers are hidden inside the cabinet, so you never see them hit.
-The rule follows what the instrument does, not what you can see.
+String, says instinct.
+The hammers live inside the cabinet, out of sight, so you never watch them strike.
+Classification follows what the instrument does, not what your eyes can reach.

 Deep dive: all 43 music trivia questions with answers →